gentilkiwi/mimikatz/README.md

 ## Author
 Benjamin DELPY `gentilkiwi`, you can contact me on Twitter ( @gentilkiwi ) or by mail ( benjamin [at] gentilkiwi.com )

-This is a **personal** developpement, please respect its philosophy and don't use it for bad things!
+This is a **personal** development, please respect its philosophy and don't use it for bad things!